Header image from KETV7. This story was originally published in December of 2016.

 “He could’ve said nothing.
 Went on his way, collected his fare.
 And then that 16-year-old victim could’ve been victimized again by who knows how many different people over the next couple of days, weeks, months,” Elk Grove police Officer Chris Trim said.

-This is the reality of what we’re fighting against.
-Prostitution, sex trafficking, and porn are more closely linked than society would believe, and it’s time we spread the facts.
-The truth is that sex trafficking is a global issue, and it is only made worse by pornography.
+The fact is, sexual exploitation, sex trafficking, and porn are more closely linked than society would believe, and it’s time we spread the facts.
+The truth is that sex trafficking is an existing global issue made worse by pornography.
 Any form of sexual exploitation only fuels the demand for the sex trade as a whole.

 Research shows that men who go to prostitutes are twice as likely to have watched a porn film in the last year compared to the general population.
 It’s also not surprising that when these customers show up, many come ready with porn images in hand to show the women they’re exploiting what they want to do.